-- INFORMATIVE NOTE: The Local-part of the "i=" tag is optional because in some cases a signer may not be able to establish a verified individual identity.
-In such cases, the signer may wish to assert that although it is willing to go as far as signing for the domain, it is unable or unwilling to commit to an individual user name within their domain.
-It can do so by including the domain part but not the Local-part of the identity. - INFORMATIVE DISCUSSION: This document does not require the value of the "i=" tag to match the identity in any message header fields.
-This is considered to be a verifier policy issue.
+INFORMATIVE NOTE: The local-part of the "i=" tag is optional because in some cases a Signer may not be able to establish a verified individual identity.
+In such cases, the Signer might wish to assert that although it is willing to go as far as signing for the domain, it is unable or unwilling to commit to an individual user name within the domain.
+It can do so by including the domain part but not the local-part of the identity.

+INFORMATIVE DISCUSSION: This specification does not require the value of the "i=" tag to match the identity in any message header fields.
+This is considered to be a Verifier policy issue.
 Constraints between the value of the "i=" tag and other identities in other header fields seek to apply basic authentication into the semantics of trust associated with a role such as content author.
-Trust is a broad and complex topic and trust mechanisms are subject to highly creative attacks.
+Trust is a broad and complex topic, and trust mechanisms are subject to highly creative attacks.
 The real-world efficacy of any but the most basic bindings between the "i=" value and other identities is not well established, nor is its vulnerability to subversion by an attacker.
-Hence reliance on the use of these options should be strictly limited.
-In particular, it is not at all clear to what extent a typical end-user recipient can rely on any assurances that might be made by successful use of the "i=" options. - 1= Body length count (plain-text unsigned decimal integer; OPTIONAL, default is entire body).
-This tag informs the verifier of the number of octets in the body of the email after canonicalization included in the cryptographic hash, starting from 0 immediately following the CRLF preceding the body.
+Hence, reliance on the use of these options should be strictly limited.
+In particular, it is not at all clear to what extent a typical end-user recipient can rely on any assurances that might be made by successful use of the "i=" options.

+1= Body length count (plain-text unsigned decimal integer; OPTIONAL, default is entire body).
+This tag informs the Verifier of the number of octets in the body of the email after canonicalization included in the cryptographic hash, starting from 0 immediately following the CRLF preceding the body.
 This value MUST NOT be larger than the actual number of octets in the canonicalized message body.
+See further discussion in Section 8.2.

-- INFORMATIVE IMPLEMENTATION WARNING: Use of the "l=" tag might allow display of fraudulent content without appropriate warning to end users.
-The "l=" tag is intended for increasing signature robustness when sending to mailing lists that both modify their content and do not sign their messages.
-However, using the "l=" tag enables attacks in which an intermediary with malicious intent modifies a message to include content that solely benefits the attacker.
-It is possible for the appended content to completely replace the original content in the end recipient's eyes and to defeat duplicate message detection algorithms.
-Examples are described in Security Considerations (Section 8).
-To avoid this attack, signers should be extremely wary of using this tag, and verifiers might wish to ignore the tag or remove text that appears after the specified content length. - INFORMATIVE NOTE: The value of the "l=" tag is constrained to 76 decimal digits.
-This constraint is not intended to predict the size of future messages or to require implementations to use an integer representation large enough to represent the maximum possible value, but is intended to remind the implementer to check the length of this and all other tags during verification and to test for integer overflow when decoding the value.
+INFORMATIVE NOTE: The value of the "l=" tag is constrained to 76 decimal digits.
+This constraint is not intended to predict the size of future messages or to require implementations to use an integer representation large enough to represent the maximum possible value but is intended to remind the implementer to check the length of this and all other tags during verification and to test for integer overflow when decoding the value.
 Implementers may need to limit the actual value expressed to a value smaller than 10^76, e.g., to allow a message to fit within the available storage space.

+'''

-sig-l-tag = %x6c [FWS] "=" [FWS] 176DIGIT
+sig-l-tag = %x6c [FWS] "=" [FWS]

+176DIGIT

+'''

-- q= A colon-separated list of query methods used to retrieve the public key (plain-text; OPTIONAL, default is "dns/txt").
+q= A colon-separated list of query methods used to retrieve the public key (plain-text; OPTIONAL, default is "dns/txt").
 Each query method is of the form "type[/options]", where the syntax and semantics of the options depend on the type and specified options.
 If there are multiple query mechanisms listed, the choice of query mechanism MUST NOT change the interpretation of the signature.
-Implementations MUST use the recognized query mechanisms in the order presented. - Currently, the only valid value is "dns/txt", which defines the DNS TXT record lookup algorithm described elsewhere in this document.
+Implementations MUST use the recognized query mechanisms in the order presented.
+Unrecognized query mechanisms MUST be ignored.

+Currently, the only valid value is "dns/txt", which defines the DNS TXT resource record (RR) lookup algorithm described elsewhere in this document.
 The only option defined for the "dns" query type is "txt", which MUST be included.
-Verifiers and signers MUST support "dns/txt".
+Verifiers and Signers MUST support "dns/txt".